arielf/weight-loss/README.md

 _Update: 2016-08-12: this project made [Hacker News](https://news.ycombinator.com/item?id=12279415) and reached the top place for a while.
 Thanks for some great comments by benkuhn, aab0, zzleeper, and others which helped me make it better._
 ![image of this project on Hacker News 2016-08-12](hackernews-2016-08-12.png)

+Special thanks to John Langford and the many other contributors to [vowpal wabbit](https://en.wikipedia.org/wiki/Vowpal_Wabbit).

 #### License:

-This code and material is released under a [permissive 2-clause BSD licence](Licence.md).
+This code and additional material are released under a permissive and simple [2-clause BSD licence](Licence.md).
+The one sentence summary of this is "as long as you don't sue me and not claim it as your own, you should be ok."
-In two sentences this means that you can do whatever you want with
-it: modify it, share it, even make money with it.
-But you can't claim it as your own, and you have to credit me (the original author).